 It has to be noted that submitting the same paper to more than one conference does not count multiple times.
+PhD supervisors assist students in defining and selecting these types of activities with reference to the partic

 PhD supervisors assist students in defining and selecting these types of activities with reference to the particular research objectives and questions and evaluate their success on an annual basis.